ctjandra/ddopt-cut/OPTIONS.md

 Option 4 is a general option that can be used for any problem.
 It requires the library GMP to be compiled with the code due to the use of large numbers; the setting `USE_GMP` in the Makefile must be set to 1 and the library must be available in the system.

 By default, the independent set case uses option 3 and the binary problem case uses option 4.
-The set covering experiments switch it to option 2.
+The scripts for set covering use option 2.

 <!--